 BlackboardThe Blackboard Web site (blackboard.usc.edu) is the online portal used by USC professors to provide students with digital copies of syllabi, handouts and other resources.
 Blackboard allows students to upload assignments, take quizzes and track their progress in their classes.

 Computing Documentation, Network Alerts and ITS AnnouncementsIn addition to documentation on connecting to the USC network and using supported software programs, the ITS Web site provides information about network performance issues and announcements about scheduled maintenance.
 Visit www.usc.edu/its.

-Getting HelpResearch and computing assistance is available 24 hours a day during the academic year (except Saturday midnight-Sunday 9 a.m.) in the Leavey Library Information Commons located on the lower level.
+Getting HelpResearch and computing assistance is available 24 hours a day during the academic year (except Saturday midnight-Sunday 9 a.m.) in the Leavey Library Information Commons, located on the lower level.

-The Doctors of USC is the private medical practice where more than 500 physicians who are faculty members of the Keck School of Medicine provide care in a wide range of medical specialties from the most complex diagnoses and treatments to primary care for the entire family.
+The Doctors of USC is the private medical practice in which more than 500 physicians who are faculty members of the Keck School of Medicine provide care in a wide range of medical specialties from the most complex diagnoses and treatments to primary care for the entire family.
 Besides seeing patients on the Health Sciences campus, faculty doctors have private practice offices at The Doctors of USC Downtown, Childrens Hospital Los Angeles, and other locations throughout Los Angeles and Southern California.